-Certain genetic conditions increase the risk of childhood CNS embryonal tumors.
+Certain genetic conditions increase the risk of childhood medulloblastoma and other CNS embryonal tumors.

 Anything that increases the risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your child's doctor if you think your child may be at risk.

-Risk factors for CNS embryonal tumors include having the following inherited diseases:
+Risk factors for medulloblastoma and other CNS embryonal tumors include having the following inherited diseases:

 Children with certain gene changes or a family history of cancers linked to changes in the BRCA gene may be considered for genetic testing.
 Although rare, this is to check whether the child has a cancer predisposition syndrome that places the child at risk for other diseases or types of cancer.

-In most cases, the cause of CNS embryonal tumors is not known.
+In most cases, the cause of medulloblastoma and other CNS embryonal tumors is not known.

-Signs and symptoms of childhood CNS embryonal tumors or pineoblastomas depend on the child's age and where the tumor is.
+Signs and symptoms of childhood medulloblastoma and other CNS embryonal tumors depend on the child's age and where the tumor is.

 Infants and young children with these tumors may be irritable or grow slowly.
 Also they may not eat well or meet developmental milestones such as sitting, walking, and talking in sentences.

-Tests that examine the brain and spinal cord are used to detect (find) childhood CNS embryonal tumors or pineoblastomas.
+Tests that examine the brain and spinal cord are used to diagnose childhood medulloblastoma and other CNS embryonal tumors.

 The following tests and procedures may be used:

-A biopsy may be done to be sure of the diagnosis of CNS embryonal tumor or pineoblastoma.
+A biopsy may be done to be sure of the diagnosis of medulloblastoma and other CNS embryonal tumors.

-If doctors think your child may have a CNS embryonal tumor or pineoblastoma, a biopsy may be done.
+If doctors think your child may have a medulloblastoma or other CNS embryonal tumor, a biopsy may be done.
 For brain tumors, the biopsy is done by removing part of the skull and using a needle to remove a sample of tissue.
 Sometimes, a computer-guided needle is used to remove the tissue sample.
 A pathologist views the tissue under a microscope to look for cancer cells.
 If cancer cells are found, the doctor may remove as much tumor as safely possible during the same surgery.
 The piece of skull is usually put back in place after the procedure.

 Craniotomy: An opening is made in the skull and a piece of the skull is removed to show part of the brain.